pnwairfire/bluesky/README.md

 #### Piping

-As fire data flow through modules within ```bsp```, the modules add to the data without modified what's already defined.
-Modules further downstream generally work with data produced by upstream modules, which meands that order of module execution does matter.
+As fire data flow through the modules within ```bsp```, the modules add to the data without modifying what's already defined.
+Modules further downstream generally work with data produced by upstream modules, which means that order of module execution does matter.

-You can run fires through a serious of modules, capture the output, and then run the output back into ```bsp``` as long as you start with a module that doesn't depend on the data having been processed by another module that hasn't yet been run.
-For example, assume you start with the following fire data:
+You can run fires through a series of modules, capture the output, and then run the output back into ```bsp``` as long as you start with a module that doesn't depend on data updates made by any module not yet run.
+For example, assume that you start with the following fire data:

     [
         {